Sex Education: Getting into Anal. For Beginners by Topher Taylor

 Make sure you have a talk with your partner about how they penetrate you.
 If they are thick, they must take it slow on the first insertion, and if they are particularly long then it’s worth discussing NOT going ‘balls deep’ at first.
 Lots of men want to slide all the way in on the first insertion, as that’s when they’ll feel most sensitive.
 You’re really going to benefit from requesting that they DON’T do that.
 You can prevent this by getting them to control their thrusts and also with your own positioning.
 We’ll get to that.

 “But when it comes to anal pleasure, and eventually prostate orgasm, 4 inches is really all that you need.”

 And for the record: It’s not all about a big dick.
 Yes, they are fun to play with and most of the porn we see online features people who are particularly well-endowed.
 But when it comes to anal pleasure, and eventually prostate orgasm, 4 inches is really all you need.
 If he’s large, that’s great but try and ignore the misconception that size is everything.
 Size is a preferential thing, but as a beginner I wouldn’t worry about having this on your radar just yet.

 Also, making a negative comment to someone about their penis size is cruel and damaging.
 Don’t do that, it’s not sassy, it’s cruel.
+And a dickhead move.
 Sexual satisfaction comes in all shapes and sizes.